Policy 850.90: Public Works Construction

 1. Project suitability for design-build method contracting regarding time constraints, costs and quality factors;

-3. The board’s ability to manage design-build projects, including employing experienced personnel or outside consultants; and
+2. The availability, capability and experience of potential design-build firms;3.
+The board’s ability to manage design-build projects, including employing experienced personnel or outside consultants; and

 4. Other criteria the board deems relevant and states in writing in its determination to use design-build contract procedures.